wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-options/includes/2-configure-notification-settings.md

-To enhance user experience, WinAutomation displays a notification every time a process is executed.
+To enhance user experience, WinAutomation displays a notification every time a process is run.

 This notification pane is called **Notification Popup Window**, and it is be displayed exclusively when a process is fired from the **Console**, a **Schedule**, or a **Trigger**.

 ![The Notification Popup Window.](..\media\notification-popup-window.png)

 > [!NOTE]
-> A notification is not displayed when a process is executed from within the **Process Designer**.
+> A notification is not displayed when a process is run from within the **Process Designer**.

 The **Notification Popup Window** is enabled by default, but you can disable it by performing the following steps: